benclifford/parslfest-2024-z3-schedule/README.rst

 * what different ways are available for grouping talks?
 I feel like the current talk grouping will do things like double the affinity of talks that share two keywords, which I don't think I want to happen.

+* More explicit representation of humans: because they were present in several places (eg. Yadu's two talks, and six session chairs)

 Run this code
 =============